kenesu-h/sys-hidplus-client-rs/README.md

   line.

 # Contact
-If you want to contact me, you can reach me at Kenesu#2586 on Discord or kenesu_h on GBATemp.
+If you want to contact me, you can reach me at kenesu_h on Discord (preferred) or GBATemp.

 # Credits
 Credits go to PaskaPinishes for sys-hidplus (and the associated client) as a